Garko01/SEO_Bookmarklets/README.md

 4. **Use the Bookmarklet**: Visit the page where you want to use it, then click the bookmarklet from your bookmarks bar.
    - If a shield icon with an "X" appears near the URL, click it, select "Load Unsafe Scripts," and then click the bookmarklet again.

+Note: Each script is formatted as a single line, as it would appear in the URL field of a bookmarklet.

 # What is a bookmarklet
 A bookmarklet is a small piece of JavaScript code saved as a browser bookmark.
 It allows users to perform specific tasks on a webpage with a single click, like quickly modifying page content or sharing links.